mars-sim/mars-sim/README.md

 ### Economic Modeling

-In terms of [economic](https://github.com/mars-sim/mars-sim/wiki/Economics) modeling, mars-sim implements the **Value Point (VP)** system, which keeps track of the supply and demand on each good and resource.
+In terms of [economics](https://github.com/mars-sim/mars-sim/wiki/Economics) modeling, mars-sim implements the **Value Point (VP)** system, which keeps track of the supply and demand on each good and resource.
 As there is no standard currency established on Mars yet, settlers barter trades with neighboring settlements by keeping track of the credits and deficit based on the VPs of the resources in exchange in each trading session.

+### Earth Space Agencies

+A settler may come from any one of 29 major countries as listed in this [wiki](https://github.com/mars-sim/mars-sim/wiki/Countries).

+Note that the European Space Agency (ESA) consists of 22 member nations who are funding the space development effort.

+Altogether, there's also 10 possible space agencies that can be acted as a sponsor to a settlement.

-### Job and Mission Modeling
+### Job, Work Shift and Task Modeling

 Settlers spend much of their time learning to *live off the land*.
+Assigning a meaningful [role](https://github.com/mars-sim/mars-sim/wiki/Role) with interesting [job](https://github.com/mars-sim/mars-sim/wiki/Jobs) to each settler is crucial.
-Assigning meaningful [jobs](https://github.com/mars-sim/mars-sim/wiki/Jobs) to the settlers are vital to the health of the economy of the settlements.
-Settlers engage in various [tasks](https://github.com/mars-sim/mars-sim/wiki/Tasks) such as maintenance, ensuring life support resources are plentifully supplied, growing food crops in [greenhouses](https://github.com/mars-sim/mars-sim/wiki/Greenhouse-Operation), making secondary [food products](https://github.com/mars-sim/mars-sim/wiki/Food-Production), and manufacturing needed parts and equipment in workshops.
+Each settler is assigned a [work shift](https://github.com/mars-sim/mars-sim/wiki/Work-Shift) and engages in various [tasks](https://github.com/mars-sim/mars-sim/wiki/Tasks) such as maintenance, ensuring life support resources are plentifully supplied, growing food crops in [greenhouses](https://github.com/mars-sim/mars-sim/wiki/Greenhouse-Operation), making secondary [food products](https://github.com/mars-sim/mars-sim/wiki/Food-Production), and manufacturing needed parts and equipment in workshops, all of which are vital to the health of the economy of the settlements.

+### Mission Modeling

-Settlers will also go out on field [Missions](https://github.com/mars-sim/mars-sim/wiki/Missions) to explore and study the surrounding landscapes, to prospect and mine minerals, and to trade with neighboring settlements, etc.
+Settlers also go out on field [Missions](https://github.com/mars-sim/mars-sim/wiki/Missions) to explore and study the surrounding landscapes, to prospect and mine minerals, and to trade with neighboring settlements, etc.
 They may even decide to migrate from one settlement to another.

+### Weather Modeling

+The perils of living on Mars are very real.
+Even though we do not have a complete surface weather model for Mars, we do currently simulate a total of 9 outside [weather metrics](https://github.com/mars-sim/mars-sim/wiki/Weather) in mars-sim.

 ### Reliability, Maintenance and Malfunction Modeling